One World Family Commune: One World Family Commune

 In 1973 the commune was officially registered as a religious organization – The Universal Industrial Church of the New World Comforter.
 Two books – To the Youth of The World and a vegetarian cookbook – Cosmic Cookery, were published the same year.
-During this period the group began practicing Natural Selection a tantric yoga group sexual activity.
+During this period the group began practicing Natural Selection, a tantric yoga group sexual activity.
 Participation was purely voluntary as a way for the adult members to express their sexuality and share in extended relationships if desired and agreed upon with one another.
 One of the members stated that: "We could see the benefit of going beyond the mortal-minded status quo programming in order to provide for one another the health benefits in exchanging hormones and energies in right sexing and the accompanying increased telepathic communication, while at the same time ridding ourselves of false programming of shame, guilt, jealousy and possessiveness."

-In 1974 commune opened a smaller version of the restaurant, including an air brushed t-shirt store on Maui, Hawaii.
-By 1975 the commune began decreasing in size and due to financial struggle and the selling of two houses to Berkeley Student Cooperative by their landowner, the commune relocated to a twelve bedroom mansion in Stockton.
+In 1974 the commune opened a smaller version of the restaurant, including an air brushed t-shirt store on Maui, Hawaii.
+By 1975 the commune began decreasing in size and due to financial struggle and the sale of two houses to the Berkeley Student Cooperative by their landowner, the commune relocated to a twelve bedroom mansion in Stockton.
 That same year it released a music album – Quazar – One World Family – Extraterrestrial Music From ETI.
 (Note: Music has always been considered an important part of OWFC.
 Several bands were formed to both perform within the community as well tour and pass on their religious practices.)

-By 1978 group size decreased to twenty adults.
-Throughout its existence the commune has remained politically active, rejecting growth of capitalism and promoting pacifism.
-In 1980 Allen Michael ran for President of the United States, campaigning on cancellation of money debts and establishing of a system were everything is free and shared by everyone.
+By 1978 the group's size had decreased to twenty adults.
+Throughout its existence the commune has remained politically active, rejecting the growth of capitalism and promoting pacifism.
+In 1980 Allen Michael ran for President of the United States, campaigning on the cancellation of money debts and establishing a system were everything is free and shared by everyone.
 Over the years the group slowly decreased in size, moving to several locations before Allen Michael's death when he was 93 years old in 2010.
 At the time there were four people in their 60s living together and practicing their beliefs.